General Information

 Course Substitution

-To substitute credit for one course in place of another course required as part of the approved curricula in the catalog, a student must receive the approval of the Registrar, the heads of departments of the two courses, the head of the student’s option department.
+To substitute credit for one course in place of another course required as part of the approved curricula in the catalog, a student must receive the approval of the registrar, the heads of departments of the two courses, the head of the student’s option department.
 There will be a periodic review by the Office of the Executive Vice President for Academic Affairs.
 Forms for this purpose are available in the Registrar’s Office.

 Change of Catalog